Ausones: As synonymous with "Oscans"

 It is possible the Ausonians may have also been identical with the Oscans (Opicans), as they were occasionally referred to by the same name.
 Aristotle expressly states that the part of Italy towards Tyrrhenia was inhabited by the Opicans, "who were called, both formerly and in his time, by the additional name of Ausones".
 Antiochus of Syracuse stated, that Campania was at first occupied by the Opicans, "who were also called Ausonians".
 Hecataeus also seems to have had the same opinion as Antiochus, as he termed Nola in Campania "a city of the Ausones ".

-Polybius, on the contrary, regarded the two nations as different, and spoke of Campania as inhabited by the Ausonians and Opicans.
+Polybius, on the contrary, regarded the two nations as different and spoke of Campania as inhabited by the Ausonians and Opicans.
 This does not necessarily prove that they were really distinct, as some authors mention the Opicans and Oscans as if they were two different nations when they are clearly the same.

-However, the use of "Ausones" as identical with that of the Opicans may simply be due to the fact "Ausones" was used as a vague term for all inhabitants of the Italian peninsula, as stated above.
+However, the use of "Ausones" as identical with that of the Opicans may simply be due to the fact that "Ausones" was used as a vague term for all inhabitants of the Italian peninsula, as stated above.